philc/book-notes/philosophy/a guide to the good life - william irvine.md

   the barking of a dog."
 * If a contemptible person insults you, it can be ignored.
 Maybe even find comfort in that, if they're upset with you, you must be doing the right thing.
-* The voicing of an insult doesn't intrinsically carry a string.
+* The voicing of an insult doesn't intrinsically carry a sting.
 The harm only occurs if we let it, by judging the words as harmful and then reacting negatively to them.
 * How to respond to insults?
 With humor (particularly self-deprecating humor), or with no response at all -- with a magnanimous air.
 A non-response robs the insulter of the pleasure of having upset